 (a) 15 of the contact hours shall be pharmacology-related.
-As part of the pharmacology-related contact hours, a CNM who holds a CNM license shall submit with the first license renewal
+As part of the pharmacology-related contact hours, a CNM who holds a CNM license shall submit with the first license renewal application proof of completing a minimum of five contact hours on any of the following topics:

-- (i) the CNM rule as it applies to management of chronic pain, - (ii) the pharmacology and risks of controlled substances, - (iii) the problems of abuse and addiction, or - (iv) state and federal regulations for the prescription of controlled
+- (i) the CNM rule as it applies to management of chronic pain, - (ii) the pharmacology and risks of controlled substances, - (iii) the problems of substance use disorder and addiction, or - (iv) state and federal regulations for the prescription of controlled substances.